paramraghavan/sparksql-awsglue/help/pyspark-jupyter-on-mac-simpler.md

 ## Error
 Get error indicates a mismatch between the Python versions used by the PySpark driver and worker.
 Here's what's happening:

-The PySpark driver is using Python 3.11
+The PySpark driver is using Python 3.10
 The PySpark worker is using Python 3.12
-> Changed venv to use 3.11
+> Following fixed it
+>  export PYSPARK_PYTHON=python3.10
+   export PYSPARK_DRIVER_PYTHON=python3.10

 **In a new notebook, you can test your PySpark setup with:**
 ```python